Zikurika/smokeless-React-redux-test/README.md

 to launch the application you have to:

 1) run the command "npm install" in the project repository.
-2) run the command npm start to run the project.
+2) run the command "npm start" to run the project.